Nearsoft/jobs/readme.md

 🌵

-We’re passionate about understanding humans and what moves them—it’s what drives us.
-Nearsoft's UX Team takes a user-centered design approach to developing useful digital solutions such as iOS, Android and web apps.
+We're passionate about understanding humans and what moves them — it's what drives us.
+Nearsoft's UX Team takes a user-centered design approach to developing useful digital solutions for iOS, Android and Web applications.

 We are looking for a passionate, energetic design intern to join the Nearsoft UX team in a long-term engagement.
-You’ll be involved in researching and designing for consumers by uncovering their attitudes and behaviors.
+You'll be involved in researching and designing for consumers by uncovering their attitudes and behaviors.

-As a member of the UX team, you will work hand in hand with a multidisciplinary team.
-From UI designers, UX researchers, Front-end Developers and Business Developers.
+As a member of the UX team, you will work hand in hand with a Multidisciplinary team.
+From UI designers, UX researchers, Front End Engineers and Business Developers.

-If you see yourself, visualizing customer problems, telling user stories in a meaningful way, sketching out viable solutions, prototyping and ispring great design, you’ll fit right in.
+If you see yourself visualizing customer problems, telling user stories in a meaningful way, sketching out viable solutions, prototyping and inspiring great design, you'll fit right in.

 Join the UX Team at Nearsoft and help us design products people love!

-## AS A UX INTERN YOU’LL
+### As a UX intern you'll

 * Design and facilitate usability testings
 * Design digital products from scratch
 * Improve your visual design skills
-* Wireframing and Prototyping
+* Wireframe and Prototype
 * Take ownership of an internal product
 * Run product presentations with international clients
 * Learn to use design tools like Sketch, Figma, Zeplin, InVision
 * Improve your users research skills
 * Work with agile teams

-## Minimum Skills Required:
+### Minimum skills required

-* Currently enrolled in the last semester or recent graduate of a Bachelor’s degree, preferably in a design-related field
+* Currently enrolled in the last semester, or recent graduate of a Bachelor's degree, preferably on a design-related field
-* Fluent in English (Writing and speaking)
+* Fluent in English (writing and speaking)
 * Experience working with Adobe Suite or design software (Sketch in particular)
 * Quickly visualize and prototype ideas to communicate designs
 * Quick learner, excellent problem-solving skills, visionary
-* Please submit a digital portfolio.
+* Please submit a digital portfolio

-## Nice to have
+### Nice to have

-* Familiarity with HTML, CSS
+* Familiarity with HTML and CSS

 </details>